Intrinsic Value and Time Value of Options

 Time to Expiration

-Time to expiration is one of the key factors that affect the time value of an option or any other financial instrument.
+Time to expiration is one of the key factors that affects the time value of an option or any other financial instrument.
 Time value refers to the additional value that an option possesses beyond its intrinsic value, which is the value it would have if it were exercised immediately.

 Volatility

-Higher volatility increases the likelihood of significant price swings in the underlying asset.
+Higher volatility increases the chances of significant price swings in the underlying asset.
 Consequently, options on highly volatile assets tend to have higher time value due to the increased probability of profiting from price fluctuations.

 Dividends